• Free shipping on all orders

 Additional Costs to Anticipate

 If it’s your first time traveling internationally with your cat, you’ll have to invest in high-quality pet travel gear.
 The most significant cost will come from purchasing the right travel carrier.
 Airline companies have size requirements for travel carriers, as the carriers must fit underneath their seats.
-Since these dimensions vary depending on the airline, it’s best to contact your airline and request any information on any travel carriers that are in compliance with their size requirements.
+Since these dimensions vary depending on the airline, it’s best to contact your airline and request any information on any travel carriers that comply with their size requirements.
 Make sure to purchase potty pads and pet wipes in case your cat has an accident during the flight.

 It’s helpful to purchase a pet travel bag so that you can keep all your cat’s travel documents and gear in one place.
 You can also find collapsible food and water bowls and other types of bowls specifically designed for traveling.